cloudfoundry/bosh-deployment-resource/README.md

 * `vars_files`: *Optional.* A collection of vars files to be interpolated into the deployment manifest.

+* `var_files`: *Optional.* A collection of variables to be set by the contents of the file configured.

 * `ops_files`: *Optional.* A collection of ops files to be applied over the deployment manifest.

 * `cleanup`: *Optional* An boolean that specifies if a bosh cleanup should be